 Step 2.
 Installing Atom Text Editor.

-Install downloaded debian package along with its required dependencies:
+Install the downloaded Debian package along with its required dependencies:

 Once installed, next you can start Atom by searching for it in Unity Dash.
 If the app icon doesn’t show up, try logging out and logging back in.

 Congratulations!
 You have successfully installed Atom.
 Thanks for using this tutorial for installing Atom Text Editor in Ubuntu 16.04 Xenial Xerus systems.
 For additional help or useful information, we recommend you to check the official Atom Text Editor website.